zerodha/zerodhatech.github.io/content/blog/hello-world.md

 - Sentry, Grafana, and Prometheus for infra-wide systems and app metrics and monitoring.
 - ELK stack for logs, where storing terabytes of searchable logs for several years is a regulatory requirement.
 - Hybrid infra.
 Physical racks where numerous exchange leased lines terminate + AWS.
 Sometimes, these leased lines go down when the civic body in Mumbai digs up roads.
-- Extremely complex and rapidly changing regulatory environment with multiple regulators (three exchanges, one depository, one capital markets regulator).
-Want to add a new view to an app?
-Get the app re-approved.

 ## Guiding principles and philosophies
 These are some of the broad guiding principles that have happened to worked for us.